 - 2 tablespoons crushed peanuts handful more to top bars with

 Pit and blend the medjool date in a food processor until turned it to a paste like consistency.
 Add a splash of hot water if it is not turning into a paste.

 Add in the rest of the ingredients and blend until all combined.
 Once blended you should be able to stick together when you squeeze it with your hand.
 (If its still too dry add more peanut butter or a dash of water)

 Line some parchment paper on a tray and press down the dough nice and evenly.
 Press down using a small cup if you have too.
 Roll the cup up and down the tray to firmly press evenly around the tray.
 The harder you press down the better the dough will hold together and not crumble when you cut it later.

 Freeze the dough for 20 mins.
-While the dough is in the freezer, melt the ark chocolate util it is a drippy consistency.
+While the dough is in the freezer, melt the dark chocolate util it is a drippy consistency.

-After the dough is firm, cut evenly into bars.
+Take out of the frezzer and it should be very firm/hard by now.
+Cut evenly into bars.
 Dip the bars into the melted chocolate, until the bottom layer is covered.
-Pop the bars the dry side down on parchment paper and freeze again for 5 mins.
+Pop the bars down on parchment paper (place down on the chocolate covered side) and freeze again for 5 mins.

 The chocolate should be solid by now.
-Place the bars right side up and drizzle some more chocolate on top.
-Freeze for another 2 mins and enjoy your bars!
+Drizzle the melted chocolate on top and enjoy!